biblius/hextacy/README.md

 - ### **cache**

   Contains a cacher trait which can be implemented for services that require access to the cache.
 Each service must have its cache domain and identifiers for cache seperation.
-The `CacheAccess` and `CacheIdentifier` traits can be used for such purposes.
+The `AuthCacheAccess` and `KeyPrefix` traits can be used for such purposes.